cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 We use the information we collect or receive:

--   **To offer our Services to you.** Our Service may need your data, specifically obtained through the Discord API (in that case, we\'re referring to Discord End User Data) or voluntarily and directly provided to us.
+-   **To offer our Services to you.** Our Service may need your data, specifically obtained through the Discord API (in that case, we're referring to Discord End User Data) or voluntarily and directly provided to us.
 -   **To post testimonials.** We may post testimonials on our Services